Intangible assets: international issues: company ceases to be resident in UK: deferral of taxable credit: general

-(FA03/S153 (1) substituted the words ‘permanent establishment’ for‘branch or agency’ effective for all accounting periods beginning on or after 1 January 2003.)
+(FA03/S153 (1) inserted the words ‘permanent establishment’ in place of ‘branch or agency’, which was used in the original provision in FA02/SCHEDULE29/PARA109(1), and this change is effective for all accounting periods beginning on or after 1 January 2003.)

-In these circumstances recognition under Schedule 29 of the excess of the deemed realisation proceeds over the original cost of the asset may be deferred until the earlier of the time when:
+In these circumstances recognition under CTA09/PART8 of the excess of the deemed realisation proceeds over the original cost of the asset may be deferred until the earlier of the time when:

 - the intangible asset is realised if that is less than six years after the date the company ceased to be resident in the UK, or

 - the 75% subsidiary relationship is broken in one of the three ways described below.

 On such an event the taxable credit deferred is regarded as arising to the company remaining resident in the UK at the time of the event.
 It is treated as a non-trading credit in its hands (see CIRD13530 onwards).

 Where recognition of the credit is triggered by the part-realisation of the goodwill or intangible asset by the company no longer resident in the UK there are special rules to determine how much of the taxable credit deferred is to be recognised.
 These are described in CIRD47050.

 Circumstances where 75% subsidiary relationship regarded as broken